 …Brigitte Ruel, our Librarian, has a post on books that focus on “inclusivity”.

 …we will again participate in Jewish Ottawa Inclusion Network (JOIN)’s “Youth Leadership Award Challenge”:

 …new this year is the exciting opportunity for our students to participate in the Friends of Access Israel (FAISR) Speaker Series for students in Grades 5-8.
 Every Monday through Thursday this month there will be a different and free JDAIM guest speaker.
 The lineup of speakers is incredible!

 Classroom blogs and student blogfolios will be a great place to find examples of how OJCS lives JDAIM this year.

 It bears mentioning that our ability to meet existing needs with enhanced COVID safety protocols is only possible thanks both to generous supplemental grants from Federation and from its “Emergency Campaign” that provides flexible furniture, assistive technology, and diagnostic software to benefit learners of all kinds whether they are learning in-person or at-home.
 As increased personalization is carried forward from all our COVID pivots, OJCS aspires to live a pedagogy of personalization that allows each student in our school to find the appropriate floor and to fly as far as their God-given potential permits without a ceiling.

-This Jewish Disability Awareness & Inclusion Month, let us be reminded that we strive to meet the needs of children because we recognize that each child has special needs.
-That to truly believe that each is made in God’s image requires that we apply the filter of inclusivity whenever possible.
+This Jewish Disability Awareness & Inclusion Month, let us be reminded that to truly believe that each is made in God’s image requires that we apply the filter of inclusivity whenever possible.
 The work of becoming more inclusive has no beginning and has no ending.
 Inclusivity is both a process and a journey, one that OJCS has proudly been on for a while and one that we intend to keep walking with our community into the future.

 Ken y’hi ratzon.